-This chapter is about design quality from the perspective of post-occupancy evaluation studies.
+This chapter is about design quality viewed from the perspective of post-occupancy evaluation studies.
 We deal with the rather elusive concepts of flexibility and adaptability which should be an integral part of design quality debates, but rarely feature explicitly.

-We draw upon the Probe series of post-occupancy studies.1 We also include findings from other building studies which we have carried out, but these are not in the public domain, so the buildings are not named.
+We draw upon the Probe series of post-occupancy studies [Footnote 1].
+We also include findings from other building studies which we have carried out but these are not in the public domain, so the buildings are not named.

 There is a growing body of literature about Probe, so it is possible to follow up some of the examples and references used here.
-It includes:
+This includes:

-- the original building studies, twenty-one in all.
-Each of these has a short section on implications for design; - articles based on strategic findings from Probe, another seventeen; - third-party rejoinders, seven more.
+- the original building studies (21 in all at the time of writing), each of these has a short section on implications for design; - articles based on strategic findings from Probe (another 17); - third-party rejoinders (7 more).